 In this report, the application context is "secure email".
 This is not intended as an exhaustive survey covering all vendors on the market.
 Rather, it looks into a few noteworthy vendors representative of their respective technologies in order to compare features and to learn the lay of the land.
-We offer an introduction of our Ai-Fi SecureEmail offering in the second half.
-In the end we hope you will be convinced that a fully private and secure email service is achievable only through the strength of a healthy and comprehensive foundation, which is sorely missing in the current secure email market.
+We introduce our Ai-Fi SecureEmail offering in the second half.
+In the end we hope you will be convinced that a fully private and secured email service is achievable only through the strength of a healthy and comprehensive foundation, which is sorely missing in the current secure email market.

 In this context of secure email, we will base our product survey on the following feature considerations:

 Needless to say the content of a secure email must be kept confidential, which is usually effected by a digital lock that may only be opened by the intended recipient.
 Immediate follow-on questions are:

 The lock/key pair protects a single round of correspondence.
 However, even without the capability of peeping into your messages, knowing your circle of email friends collected over a prolonged timeline tells a lot about you.
 This "relationship map" is part of the metadata, which describes all your social footprints and associations through emails collected over an extended period of surveillance.
 Obviously you don't want any "third party" to learn your writing to a psychiatric clinics, visiting women's shelters, booking a hotel room next to a Las Vega casino, or contacting your counterpart of the other company in a merger negotiation.
 If Edward Snowden were among your correspondents, you would be on NSA's radar screen instantly.
 You want all your metadata protected in addition to the sensitive contents of your emails.
 You want your provider shields you from leaking any metadata to protect your innocence.

 Adversary Identification and Defense: